RokLenarcic/memento/doc/key-fn.md

-# Changing the key for cached entry
+# Changing the key for cached tag

-Add `:memento.core/key-fn` to cache or mount config (or use `mc/key-fn` value) to specify a function with which to manipulate the key cache will use for the entry.
+Add `:memento.core/key-fn` to cache or mount config (or use `mc/key-fn` value) to specify a function with which to manipulate the key cache will use for the tag.

 ```clojure
 (defn get-person-by-id